codemonger-io/codemonger/cdk-ops/docs/data-warehouse.md

 This function masks IP addresses, `c-ip` and `x-forwarded-for`, in the [CloudFront access logs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/AccessLogs.html#LogFileFormat).
 This function also introduces a new column of row numbers to retain the order of the access log records.
 This function saves transformed results in [`Amazon S3 transformed log bucket`](#amazon-s3-transformed-log-bucket).
-While [`Amazon S3 access log bucket`](#amazon-s3-access-log-bucket) flat-spreads access logs files, this function creates a folder hierarchy corresponding to the year, month, and day of access log records.
+While [`Amazon S3 access log bucket`](#amazon-s3-access-log-bucket) spreads access logs files flat, this function creates a folder hierarchy corresponding to the year, month, and day of access log records.
 This folder structure helps [`LoadAccessLogs`](#loadaccesslogs) to process access logs on a specific date in a batch.

 ### Amazon S3 transformed log bucket